boostorg/redis/README.md

 ### Cancellation

-Aedis supports both implicit and explicit cancellation of connection operations.
-Explicit cancellation is supported by means of the `aedis::connection::cancel` member function.
+Boost.Redis supports both implicit and explicit cancellation of connection operations.
+Explicit cancellation is supported by means of the `boost::redis::connection::cancel` member function.
 Implicit terminal-cancellation, like those that happen when using Asio awaitable `operator ||` will be discussed with more detail below.